nelsonfigueroa/nelson.cloud/content/posts/2024-09-16-finding-resumes-using-google.md

 resume.pdf filetype:pdf site:github.io
 ```

-Searching for `resume` instead of `resume.pdf` also works, but the results are polluted by "Resume Guide" PDFs and etc.
+Searching for `resume` instead of `resume.pdf` also works, but the results are polluted by "Resume Guide" PDFs, etc.

 <br>